 Brisson, D. & Usher, C. L. (2005).
 Bonding social capital in low-income neighborhoods.
 Family Relations, 54(5), 644-53.

 Daniel is engaged in a number of important research projects.
 His research is focused on the health and well-being of families living in low-income neighborhoods.
-He is currently testing the Parents and Children Bonding intervention that he developed ith co-investigator Stephanie Lechuga Peña.
+He is currently testing the Your Family, Your Neighborhood intervention that he developed with co-principal investigator Stephanie Lechuga Peña.
 He is frequently engaged in community-based research and has partnered with the following organizations and projects:

 The Annie E. Casey Foundation's Making Connections Initiative